Manage your child's health with MyChart.

 If your child's nosebleed is the result of an accident, follow the directions above.
 After the bleeding stops, look at your child's nose for swelling, cut or a break.

-If your child's nose is broken, call your health care provider for an appointment or go to the hospital emergency room.
+If your child's nose is broken, call your health care provider for an appointment or go to the hospital emergency department.